russellcullen/HoverPlay/README.md

 ###Replace Mode
 <a href="#replace"></a>
-Replaces all links to audio files with the HTML5 audio player.
+Adds an HTML5 audio player under links to audio files.

 ###Hover Mode
 <a href='#hover'></a>